-- The HOLA Coordinator was a leave of absence for an extended portion of the fiscal year, leading to a reduction in number of outreach activities and direct calls to the program. - The Latino community as a whole expressed particular vulnerability this past fiscal year due to social and political factors.
+- The HOLA Coordinator was on a leave of absence for an extended portion of the fiscal year, resulting in a reduced number of outreach activities and direct calls to the program. - The Latino community as a whole expressed particular vulnerability this past fiscal year due to social and political factors.
 The HOLA Coordinator responded to numerous concerns from the community about mental health vulnerabilities and offered some information on how to support those experiencing anxiety, depression and fear during this time.